Which Calacatta Quartz Looks Most Like Real Marble?

 - controlled contrast

-rather than overly dramatic patterns that dominate the kitchen visually.
+Rather than overly dramatic patterns that dominate the kitchen visually.

 From our recent installations, homeowners increasingly prefer quartz surfaces that feel subtle, warm, and timeless rather than aggressively bold.